LHA is the way of working out housing benefit for private tenants.

 If you have difficulty opening an account, please let us know as we may be able to help or alternatively contact the Hillingdon Citizens Advice Bureau »

 We will review your LHA rate at the beginning of April each year.

 Your maximum housing benefit will be the LHA rate that applies for the year.
 This may mean your benefit increases, decreases or stays the same.
 This will depend on the LHA rates The Rent Service give us at that time.

 This review of your claim will happen automatically, there is no need for you to ask for it.
 We will write to you to let you know what your housing benefit will be following the review.

 Information on how many persons can occupy a bedroom.

 One bedroom is allowed for the following:

-A new LHA applies from the Monday of the week of the change.
+A new LHA rate normally applies from the Monday after the date of change.